 - Judge interview times have been changed from 20 minutes to 15 minutes.
 This change is to reflect the newly revised interview time allowed for at GaETF (state).
 It will be even more important to be waiting at the judging room area for your interview when the judge calls for you.
 Remember, judges must adhere to a strict schedule.

-- We have added a new region.
-We would like to welcome Griffin-Spalding County Schools to our Regional Technology Fair.
+- We have added two new regions.
+We would like to welcome Fayette County Schools and Griffin-Spalding Schools to our Regional Technology Fair.

 - Our Consent form is being revised and will not be ready until later in the year.
 Please check back here for more information later.